AshwinNagarwal/210070013._LLM/README.md

 Hugging Face Spaces provide a platform for deploying ML apps with ease.
 By creating and configuring a new Space, we learn how to leverage Hugging Face's hosting capabilities for our ML applications.
 This step-by-step process empowers us to deploy our projects effectively using the Gradio SDK.

+# Prompt Engineering

+Prompt engineering involves programming language models (LLMs) with prompts to perform specific tasks.
+It is an empirical art that maximizes performance through creative, formatted prompts.
+LLMs are "tricked" into tasks by arranging prompts as fake documents.
+There are two levels: the easy way (intuitive, no-code) and the less easy way (programmatic, powerful).

+## 7 Tricks for Prompt Engineering
+1. **Be Descriptive:** Provide detailed context to LLMs for better performance.
+2. **Give Examples:** Use existing examples to guide LLMs.
+3. **Use Structured Text:** Organize prompts for readability and better completions.
+4. **Chain of Thought:** Guide LLMs to think step-by-step for complex problems.
+5. **Chatbot Personas:** Prompt LLMs to take on specific personas for better understanding.
+6. **Flipped Approach:** Have LLMs ask questions to understand problems better.
+7. **Reflect, Review, and Refine:** Prompt LLMs to reflect on past responses for improvement.

+## Example Code: Automatic Grader with LangChain
+Here we learn how to use LangChain to build applications on top of large language models.
+We use LangChain to define chains that can perform tasks like grading automatically.
+The example demonstrates how to define prompts, run chains, and use output parsers for processing LLM responses.